 Financing Instrument: Grants, Reimbursable Grants

-SL 2 provides support in conjunction with SL 3 for a total amount of between US$0.5 million and US$2.5 million per partner.
-SL 2 is a non-reimbursable grant and accounts for up to 30% of the total contract volume.
+SL 2 supports fund managers in building a pipeline of early stage FLR aligned investment opportunities on a cost sharing basis.
+Fund managers are encouraged to assess impactful early-stage project opportunities.
+SL 2 provides support in conjunction with SL 3 for a total amount of up to USD 2.5 million per partner.
+SL 2 is a non-reimbursable grant and accounts for 30 % of the total support volume.

 Eligible recipient countries regions/country groups: The facility supports fund managers or investment advisers targeting investments in all ODA-eligible countries, with a focus on Latin America, Africa and South-East Asia.

 Applicants must be either fund managers or investment advisors to funds, raising a new or managing a current investment vehicle dedicated to sustainable land-use and FLR.
 The investment vehicle should be focused on forest restoration and protection, combined with sustainable land-use activities, such as:

 - Agro forestry and sylvopastoral systems

 - Sustainable forest management and sustainable forestry on degraded lands

 - Generation of carbon credits & payments for ecosystem services